anilreddychinna/firefox-add-on-Coffee-Time/README.md

 2.In Firefox, open the Firefox menu Firefox browser menu button and click Add-ons.

-3.From the settings cog, open Install Add-on From File:
+3.From the settings cog, open Install Add-on From File:.